-CFS forced me to confront the feelings that I had managed to avoid for a long time.
-I began studying studied emotional intelligence in detail.
+CFS forced me to confront the feelings that I had managed to avoid for a long time and I began studying emotional intelligence in detail.
 This includes the impact of early life trauma, emotionally unavailable parental figures, emotionally disconnected family members, mental illness, anxiety, depression, bullying, social anxiety, social isolation, stress, shame, guilt, fear, anger, sadness, the physical effects of emotional suppression/repression, emotional healing, somatic experiencing, music therapy, comedy therapy and a wide range of nervous system and mind/body therapies.

 You’ll find a lot about these topics and my evolving understanding of them on this blog.

-As of December 2015, I’m about 70-90% recovered, depending on when you ask me, and figure the rest is just a matter of time.
-To complete my recovery, I’ve now shifted focus from myself to passing on what I’ve learned to others by offering [intlink id=”787″ type=”page”]emotional support and coaching to people with CFS.
+As of September 2016, I’m about 70-90% recovered, depending on when you ask me, and figure the rest is just a matter of time.
+To complete my recovery, I’ve now shifted focus from myself to passing on what I’ve learned to others by offering emotional support and coaching to people with CFS.
 My typical clients are highly sensitive people like me with some kind of early emotional attachment trauma, like growing up with a controlling mother.
-I focus on dealing with difficult emotions, which is often overlooked both in western society generally, and in many CFS treatment programs.
+I focus on dealing with the difficult emotions often overlooked both in western society generally and in many CFS treatment programs.

 If something you read here resonates with you and you’d like to talk on Skype, please contact me.